cloudflare/next-on-pages/docs/examples.md

 ## Edge Runtime

-To opt a route into the edge runtime in Next.js, it has to export a `runtime` variable.
+To opt a route into the edge runtime in Next.js, it has to export a `runtime` [route segment config](https://nextjs.org/docs/app/api-reference/file-conventions/route-segment-config#runtime) option.

 ```diff
 + export const runtime = 'edge';